Connect with others who understand.

 Nail Fungus Symptoms

-In addition to an unpleasant smell, a fungal nail infection can create other symptoms that affect the fingernails and toes.
-Symptoms of nail fungus include:
+In addition to causing an unpleasant smell, a fungal nail infection can lead to symptoms such as:

 • Discoloration — White, brown, or yellow patches that spread over time

-• Nail plate thinning — Soft, dry, powdery nail texture
+• Nail plate thinning — A soft, dry, powdery nail texture

 • Nail plate thickening — Misshapen nails